Everyone

 Dismissal during a trial period

-If an employee is dismissed during a valid trial period:
+If an employee is dismissed during a valid trial period, the employer:

-• they can give their reasons verbally (not in writing).
+• can give their reasons verbally at the time of dismissal, instead of in writing.

 Trial and probationary periods